Multiplayer bandits without observing collision information: Acknowledgments.

-\section{Acknowledgments}
+\section{Acknowledgments.}

-G\'abor Lugosi was supported by the Spanish Ministry of Economy and Competitiveness, Grant MTM2015-67304-P and FEDER, EU, by ``High-dimensional problems in structured probabilistic models - Ayudas Fundaci\'on BBVA a Equipos de Investigaci\'on Cientifica 2017'' and by ``Google Focused Award Algorithms and Learning for AI''.
-Abbas Mehrabian is supported by an IVADO-Apog\'ee-CFREF postdoctoral fellowship.
-This work started during the `Mathematics of Machine Learning' program sponsored by the Centre de Recherches Math\'ematiques (CRM) held at Universit\'e de Montr\'eal in April 2018.
+We thank the referees of \textit{Mathematics of Operations Research} for detailed feedback, which resulted in significant improvements in the presentation.
+G\'abor Lugosi was supported by the Spanish Ministry of Economy and Competitiveness, Grant PGC2018-101643-B-I00 ``Predicc\'on, inferencia y computaci\'on en modelos estructurados - Ayudas Fundaci\'on BBVA a Equipos de Investigaci\'on Cientifica 2017'' and by ``Google Focused Award Algorithms and Learning for AI.''
+Abbas Mehrabian was supported by an IVADO-Apog\'ee-CFREF postdoctoral fellowship.
+This work started during the {Mathematics of Machine Learning} program sponsored by the Centre de Recherches Math\'ematiques (CRM) held at Universit\'e de Montr\'eal in April 2018.